Guidelines for researchers in Svalbard

 Geology / terrain intervention / seismic

-In principle, a permit is not required for the collection of loose stones but examine the protection regulations that apply to the area from which the samples are to be collected.
-There are somewhat different regulations in the different protected areas.
-A prerequisite is that the collection is not so extensive that it can be said to affect the natural environment in the area.
+In principle, a permit is not required for the collection of loose stones, but, if necessary, check the protection regulations that apply to the area from which the samples are to be taken.
+There are somewhat different regulations in the different protection areas.
+The collection cannot be so extensive that it affects the natural environment in the area.
 Larger collections are therefore subject to application.
-Collection of fossils is only permitted outside protected areas.
-Within protected areas, such collection is subject to application.

-For geological work that involves terrain intervention larger than 20x20 cm, you must have a permit from the Governor in accordance with Section 57 of the Svalbard Environment Act.
-If the terrain intervention affects areas with protected cultural monuments, this is subject to application (see section on cultural monuments).
+For geological work involving terrain interventions larger than 20x20 cm, you need permission from the Governor.
+If the terrain intervention affects cultural monuments or the protection zone of cultural monuments, the intervention will require an application (see section on cultural monuments).

-Soil, ice, snow, water samples
+Soil, ice, snow, water and sediment samples

-No one must have or do anything that could cause a risk of pollution to the natural environment, and it is prohibited to release environmental toxins into the environment, cf. Svalbard Environment Act §§ 65 and 66.
-In practice, this means that it is not permitted to release any substances or products in nature that may entail a risk of damage to the environment.
-If substances or products are to be used that may have an environmental consequence, then this must be applied for.
-Information about a substance or product being harmful to the environment appears, for example, of the labelling and classification of the product data sheet.
+No one may have or do anything that may pose a risk of pollution to the natural environment, and it is prohibited to release environmental toxins into the environment.
+This means in practice that it is not permitted to release any substances or products into nature that may pose a risk of damage to the environment.
+If substances or products that may have environmental consequences are to be used, this is subject to application.

 Fuel storage

-If you plan to establish a fuel depot on Svalbard, you need permission from the Governor.
-Note that you also need a permit to set out jerry cans.
-You can apply for a fuel depot electronically on the Governor's website.
-You must enter the establishment of a fuel depot in the application that you send to the Governor via the RiS database.
+You can apply electronically for a fuel depot through the Governor's website.
+You must also include the establishment of a fuel depot in the application that you send to the Governor via the RiS database.

 The fuel depot must not be located near protected cultural monuments or within their protection zones (see section on cultural monuments).

-Installations - deployment and acquisition
+Installations – deployment and retrieval

-Depending on your transport needs, you may need several permits.
-Note that permits are required for all helicopter landings and cargo drops, also on sea ice or on vessels.
 It is important that the transport is planned thoroughly, so that the applications and permits cover the need.
-There is an obligation to report for all traffic outside Management area 10.
+There is a reporting obligation for all traffic outside area 10.
 For snowmobiling outside Management area 10, all visitors must have permission from the Governor.

-In Longyearbyen and Ny-Ålesund, it is not permitted to fly drones closer than 5 km to the airport, unless permission has been granted from the control tower.
-The pilot must obtain permission himself for each flight.
-Ny-Ålesund also has a zone of 20 km around the city with radio silence.
-This means that in practice there is a ban on flying drones in Ny-Ålesund and in the entire Kongsfjorden.
-In order to be able to fly a drone in Ny-Ålesund, permission must therefore be applied for from the National Communications Authority (NKOM).
-Prior to the application, the Mapping Authority must be contacted so that the drone flight is coordinated with the planned listening activity.
-For more information about radio silence, contact Kings Bay AS, NKOM and the Mapping Authority.
-You can also find useful information here: Rules for UAVs (kingsbay.no) and here: https://nyalesundresearch.no/research-and-monitoring/researchers-guide/using-air-space/ (nyalesundresearch.no).
+Ny-Ålesund also has a 20 km zone around the city with radio silence.
+This means that in practice it is prohibited to fly drones in Ny-Ålesund and throughout Kongsfjorden.
+To fly a drone in Ny-Ålesund, a permit must therefore be applied for from the Norwegian Communications Authority (NKOM).
+Prior to the application, the Norwegian Mapping Authority must be contacted so that the drone flight is coordinated with planned listening activities.

 Camp and tenting